 - Adults over 20 years who have not been inoculated may contract the disease and are likely to develop serious complications

 What are the symptoms of measles?
-How is it diagnosed?
+How is measles diagnosed?

 You can be sure you have contracted measles if you observe these symptoms:

-small grayish-white spots with bluish-white centers may appear inside the mouth, cheeks, and throat.
+- small greyish-white spots with bluish-white centres may appear inside the mouth, cheeks, and throat.
 These spots are known as Koplik’s spots.

 He may advise you to undertake a blood test to confirm that the Rubeola virus is in your bloodstream.